cag/coffeegame/README.md

 Unfortunately, `cake` doesn't seem to work well on Windows.
 Open `watch.sh` for `cake watch` and `build.sh` for `cake build` instead.
-You will need to have git installed so that the scripts open up in a git's `sh` type emulator.
+You will need to have git installed so that the scripts open up in git's `sh` type emulator.

 Audio